Table of Contents Hide

 Supply and demand trading is not tough.
-Just simple is to look for the best and fresh base zones and that base zone will be the entry zone.
+Just simple is to look for the best and fresh base zones and that base zone will act as the entry zone.
 Stop loss will be few pips above or below the base zone depending on the timeframe.

 For example in the case of Rally base Rally, we will draw a zone at the low and high of the base candle. like in the below image.